Human potential movement: In Europe

 contains a harsh critique of mainstream approaches to human potential as fast cures for self-improvement: "Contrary to the appealing claims of The One Minute Manager, there are no quick fixes in business".

 For the "Latin" cultural area, an early approach to Human Potential can be found in the work of Maria Montessori.
-Montessori's theory and philosophy of education were influenced by the work of Jean Marc Gaspard Itard, Édouard Séguin, Friedrich Fröbel, Johann Heinrich Pestalozzi.
-Her model emphasized autonomous learning, sensory exploration and training children in physical activities, empowering their senses and thoughts by exposure to sights, smells, and tactile experiences, and later included, problem solving.
+Montessori's theory and philosophy of education were influenced by the psychological and pedagogical work of Jean Marc Gaspard Itard and Édouard Séguin.
+Her model emphasized autonomous learning, sensory exploration and training children in physical activities, empowering their senses and thoughts by exposure to sights, smells, and tactile experiences, and later included problem solving.